55 Years After Preventing Nuclear Attack, Arkhipov Honored With Inaugural Future of Life Award

 Of her father’s role in preventing nuclear catastrophe, Elena explained: “We must strive so that the powerful people around the world learn from Vasili's example.
 Everybody with power and influence should act within their competence for world peace.”

-To read more about the Future of Life Award, visit out award page.
+Read more about the Future of Life Award.